 Health and Welfare Benefits.
 We believe that providing competitive health and welfare benefits at a reasonable cost is an important part of any employee's compensation package and promotes employee health.
 Our executive officers participate in the same health and welfare benefits as our full-time office salaried employees.
-These health and welfare benefits for fiscal 2019 included medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
+These health and welfare benefits for fiscal 2020 included medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
 These benefits, including plan design and cost, are analyzed annually.
+We also implemented benefits to address the COVID-19 pandemic, including a special leave policy, fully covered virtual doctor visits without a co-pay, and permitted changes to dependent care flexible spending amounts.

 Retirement Benefits.
 We believe that it is important to allow our employees, including our executive officers, the opportunity to save for retirement through our Retirement Plan, which is our defined contribution plan.
-The majority of our U.S.-based employees participate in the Retirement Plan and certain other employees that are members of a collectively bargained agreement or employees of certain of our subsidiaries participate in different retirement plans.
-For 2019, the Retirement Plan included a 401(k) plan with a Company match and a discretionary investment savings contribution.
-Company contributions for fiscal 2019 to our Retirement Plan on behalf of our named executive officers can be found under "All Other Compensation for Fiscal 2019" beginning on page 45.
+The majority of our U.S.-based employees participate in the Retirement Plan and certain of our subsidiaries participate in different retirement plans.
+For 2020, the Retirement Plan included a 401(k) plan with a Company match.
+Company contributions for fiscal 2020 to our Retirement Plan on behalf of our named executive officers can be found under "All Other Compensation for Fiscal 2020" beginning on page 45.
+In addition, consistent with actions taken by many other employers, we implemented several of the CARES Act provisions, including providing for withdrawals from our Retirement Plan pursuant to the CARES Act.

 Nonqualified Deferred Compensation Plans.
 To help ensure our executive officers' ability to provide financial security and save for retirement, we maintain three nonqualified deferred compensation plans, which include: The Toro Company Deferred Compensation Plan, or Deferred Plan, The Toro Company Deferred Compensation Plan for Officers, or the Deferred Plan for Officers and The Toro Company Supplemental Benefit Plan, or Supplemental Benefit Plan.
-These plans, which are unsecured and unfunded, are described under "Nonqualified Deferred Compensation for Fiscal 2019" on page 50.
+These plans, which are unsecured and unfunded, are described under "Nonqualified Deferred Compensation for Fiscal 2020" on page 51.

 Perquisites.
-The perquisites provided during fiscal 2019 to our executive officers are described in "All Other Compensation for Fiscal 2019" beginning on page 45.
+The perquisites provided during fiscal 2020 to our executive officers are described in "All Other Compensation for Fiscal 2020" beginning on page 45.
 We believe these perquisites are an important part of our overall compensation package and help us attract, retain and reward top executive talent.
 Specifically, we believe that these perquisites assist in promoting the financial security and health of our executive officers and encourage the use and promotion of our products.

 Charitable Giving.
 We support charitable organizations for our employees through our matching gift program.
 The program for our executive officers provides that a gift or gifts by an executive officer and his/her spouse to one or more tax exempt 501(c)(3) charitable organizations located in the United States will be matched by us in an aggregate amount of up to \$3,000 per year.
+In fiscal 2020, we also provided for unlimited matching gifts in addition to the \$3,000 limit for gifts to certain charitable organizations that address poverty and food insecurity challenges as a result of the COVID-19 pandemic or that have diversity, equity and inclusion focused missions.